 The large number of Finns who came over with the Swedes to the New Sweden Colony prompted his research into what remains of Finnish/Swedish log buildings in the area.
 An avid historian and preservationist, Frank began his historical passion as a boy of 14, restoring an old pump organ.
 The year he graduated college, he purchased the old Roseberry General Store building and helped establish the Preservation Society and Museum.
 Frank has been a presenter at the National Folklore Conference, Idaho Humanities Council programs, Washington State Barn Conference, Idaho State Historical Society, Naselle Finn Festival, and numerous regional and local community events.

-Nancy Richardson - Past President
+John Bertram - Past President

 Standing Board Member Bios